 With an understanding of the mechanism for gel extrusion and dehydration in fractures, we ultimately hope to predict conditions, gel compositions, and gel volumes that provide the optimum gel placement in fractured reservoirs.
 To realize this goal, our model requires further testing.
 Therefore, in this paper, results are reported from extrusion experiments that used a range of fracture lengths and heights and a wide range of gel injection rates.
-Experiments were also performed with a gel that was prepared from a polymer with roughly twice the molecular weight of Alcoflood 935.
+An experiment was also performed using a gel prepared from a polymer with roughly twice the molecular weight of Alcoflood 935.